deepikagandla7456/Travel-Itinerary-Generator-Using-AI/README.md

 - **Weather Forecast:** The Travel Itinerary Generator Using AI provides a weather forecast of the destination for the whole travel time.
 - **Travel Itinerary:** The Travel Itinerary Generator Using AI provides a travel itinerary for the whole travel time in an optimum budget.
-- **Translation Feature:** The Travel Itinerary Generator Using AI provides a translation feature to help users to communicate in the destination's language.
+- **Translation Feature:** The Travel Itinerary Generator Using AI includes a translation tool to help users to communicate in the local language of their destination
 ## Requirements

 - Python 3.11